LukasWoodtli/WebPage/content/linking_and_loading.md

+---
-Title: Linking and Loading
+title: Linking and Loading
-Date: 2015-08-11
+date: 2015-08-11
-Category: Programming
+category: Programming
-Tags: Computer Science, OS, Linux, Unix
+tags: [Computer Science, OS, Linux, Unix]
+---
 The different forms of Linking

 There are two major forms of linking: static and dynamic.
 But there are some subtle details in each form of linking.